American Literature And Its Influence On Culture [Things You Need To Know]

 American literature is the body of written works produced in the United States.
 It is a vital part of the country’s cultural history and identity.
 Whether you’re interested in literary classics, contemporary fiction, poetry, or children’s literature, there is something to explore and enjoy.

-Major authors and works in American literature include John Smith, Phillis Wheatley, Edgar Allan Poe, Henry Wadsworth Longfellow, Emily Dickinson, Mark Twain, Ernest Hemingway, and Toni Morrison.
+Major authors and works in American literature include John Smith, Phillis Wheatley, Edgar Allan Poe, Henry James Madison, Wadsworth Longfellow, Emily Dickinson, Mark Twain, Ernest Hemingway, and Toni Morrison.
 These are all considered important authors of American literature.

 They include Anne Bradstreet, Edward Taylor, Jonathan Edwards, Benjamin Franklin, Thomas Paine, Washington Irving, James Fenimore Cooper, and Edgar Allan Poe.
 The colonial and early national period (17th century to 1830) is important in American history for its contributions to literature.
-Many influential writers of this period wrote poems and prose communicating important ideas regarding politics and religion.

 Understanding The Role Of Race And Gender In American Literature